Skip to content

 Filtering

-Both views display all in-progress applications with options to 'Filter by stage', show 'My requests', show 'Overdue applications', show 'Approvals' (i.e. applications that require approval), and 'Unassigned Deals' (i.e. applications that do not have any assigned users).
+Both views display all in-progress applications with options to show deals with 'Approvals' (i.e. applications that require approval), show 'My requests', show 'Overdue applications', and show 'Unassigned Deals' as well as enhanced filtering.
 Filtering is multiselect meaning you can combine filters.
 You can also combine filters with the sort function.

-Note: As seen below, your filter options may vary depending on your environment.
+Note: As seen below, your filter options may vary depending on your permissions.

 Overdue Applications - Filters the pipeline to show only applications that have overdue tasks.
 Its purpose is to provide the users with a tool to help them prioritize their work.